Nuno1Teixeira1/Initial_X_Game/README.md

 ## Level
 Is generated statically with a JSON file.
 For each "1" in the file it would generate a block and "0" an empty space.
 (Currently trying to develop a way to automatically generate a level).

+## Assets
+Some part of the assets were made in Photoshop and the rest are from Unity Store (with some slight changes to adapt to the levels).